causal-agent/programble.github.io/resume.md

 - Ruby, TypeScript/JavaScript, PostgreSQL, SQLite
 - FreeBSD, NetBSD, macOS, Arch Linux

-I write code
-because I enjoy solving problems and learning how to do things myself.
-I've worked on web API clients, stylesheets, development tools, data structures, hobby operating systems and creative projects.
-For some time
-I helped out
-in Rust IRC channels,
-which was helpful for my own learning.
-I also try to write
-about new things I've learned
-on my technical blog.

 #### Funemployed at home, August 2017 –

 Away from work,
-I tried to focus on creativity and communication.
+I focused on creativity and communication.
-I created a public collaborative ASCII art project as an SSH service using memory-mapped files, local sockets and curses.
+I created a collaborative ASCII art project as a public SSH service.
-I started a terminal IRC client, also available over SSH, where I focused on improved UX.
+I started a terminal IRC client and worked on easy but significant UX improvements.
+I designed a colour scheme,
-I wrote a PNG encoder and optimizer, and used bugs in my code to create visually interesting "glitch" images.
+wrote a PNG optimizer,
-I designed my own terminal colour scheme and programmed a bitmap font editor.
+a bitmap font editor
+and a syntax highlighter.

 #### Software developer at Hopper, May 2017 – August 2017